moDevsome/Exoplanet-Query/README.md

 # Exoplanet-Query
 Small project wich running under Symfony.

+## About

+Since 1992 over 4,000 exoplanets have been discovered outside our solar system.
+The United States National Aeronautics and Space Administration (NASA) maintains a publicly accessible archive of the data collected on these in comma separated value (CSV) format.

+**This realisation is a practical work from [this User story](https://github.com/florinpop17/app-ideas/blob/master/Projects/3-Advanced/NASA-Exoplanet-Query.md).**

 ## How to work on the code

 ### Download and deploy the sources